cnoe-io/reference-implementation-aws/README.md

 - jq
 - npx

-## Things created outside of the cluster with install scripts.
+## Things created outside of the cluster with SSO enabled.

 - Route53 records.
 Route53 hosted zones are not created.
 You must also register it if you want to be able to access through public DNS.
 These are managed by the external DNS controller.